What is An Algorithm? Definition, Types, Characteristics

 How do Algorithms Work?

-Algorithms are step-by-step procedures designed to solve specific problems and perform tasks efficiently in the realm of computer science and mathematics.
+Algorithms are step-by-step procedures designed to solve specific problems and efficiently perform computer science and mathematics tasks.
 These powerful sets of instructions form the backbone of modern technology and govern everything from web searches to artificial intelligence.
 Here's how algorithms work:

 • Input: Algorithms take input data, which can be in various formats, such as numbers, text, or images.

-• Processing: The algorithm processes the input data through a series of logical and mathematical operations, manipulating and transforming it as needed.
+• Processing: The algorithm processes the input data through logical and mathematical operations, manipulating and transforming it as needed.

-• Output: After the processing is complete, the algorithm produces an output, which could be a result, a decision, or some other meaningful information.
+• Output: After the processing, the algorithm produces an output, which could be a result, a decision, or some other meaningful information.

 • Efficiency: A key aspect of algorithms is their efficiency, aiming to accomplish tasks quickly and with minimal resources.